 Our verification and certification service revenues consist of fees charged for verification audits and other verification and certification related services that the Company performs for customers.
 We include fees earned from our WFCF labeling program and consulting/program development services in our verification and certification revenues due to the immateriality of the revenue stream and because it represents a value-added extension of our source verification.
 We are recognized and utilized by numerous standard-setting bodies as an accredited verification or certification service provider.
 We enable food producers and brands to make certain claims on live animals or packaged food products by verifying that they are meeting the standards or guidelines associated with the claim(s) they are making.
-For the years ended December 31, 2021 and 2020, our third-party verification programs provided 73.2% and 71.0% of our total revenue, respectively.
+For the years ended December 31, 2022 and 2021, our third-party verification programs provided 70.9% and 73.2% of our total revenue, respectively.

 Our product sales are an ancillary part of our verification and certification services and represent sales of cattle identification ear tags.
-While our product sales have lower profit margins than do our proprietary offerings, the products allow us to offer our customers a comprehensive solution.
-Approximately 17.5% and 19.2% of our total revenue was generated by the sale of product during the years ended December 31, 2021 and 2020, respectively.
+Our product sales allow us to offer our customers a comprehensive solution.
+Approximately 17.6% and 17.5% of our total revenue was generated by the sale of product during the years ended December 31, 2022 and 2021, respectively.

-We purchase most of our electronic identification ("EID") tags from one significant supplier and source the remainder of our EID tags from alternate smaller suppliers.
-We have been informed by our key tag supplier that materials are becoming scarcer and their ability to meet our need is becoming more difficult.
-In anticipation of this risk, we have worked with all our tag suppliers to build our inventory by purchasing excess supply.
-Should material shortages continue to impact our tag suppliers, we may be unable to meet the needs of our customers which could have an impact on our costs and margins.
-Due to the overall uncertainty in our EID tag supply, we are uncertain of the material impact that it may have on our business.
+We historically purchased most of our electronic identification ("EID") tags from one significant supplier and sourced the remainder of our EID tags from alternate smaller suppliers.
+In late 2021, we were informed by our key tag supplier that materials were becoming scarcer and their ability to meet our need was becoming more difficult.
+Accordingly, we identified multiple players in the market and contracted with all tag suppliers thereby changing the market dynamics.
+It has given us a strategic advantage, effectively minimizing our concentration risk.
+We also worked with all our tag suppliers to build our inventory by purchasing excess supply.